Employer Falls at Final Hurdle When Managing Long Term Sickness Absence

 The Facts of the Case

-The employee was disabled by reason of a mental health condition and she started a period of prolonged sickness absence due to her mental health on 2nd January 2018.
+The employee was disabled by reason of a mental health condition and she started a period of prolonged sickness absence due to her mental health at the start of the year.

 The employer obtained a number of occupational health reports, consulted with the employee and made reasonable adjustments – trialling phased returns to work in alternative roles which had been confirmed to be more suitable for her.
 However, this wasn’t successful in gaining a sustained return to work and the employee was off sick again.
-There was more positive medical evidence in September/October 2018 that the employee’s situation had improved.
-It was agreed that she would return to work as a Welfare Benefits Advisor on a trial period on 7th January 2019 which she did.
+There was more positive medical evidence in eight/nine months’ later that the employee’s situation had improved.
+It was agreed that she would return to work as a Welfare Benefits Advisor on a trial period a few months later which she did.
 Shortly afterwards the employee told her manager that she did not think the role was for her and that she had ‘hit a low’.
 She took sick leave again.

 The employer obtained a further occupational health report, in which amongst other things, it was stated that it wasn’t believed the employee was fit for work in any capacity.
-The employer invited the employee to attend a final long term sickness absence meeting, following which she was dismissed for capability in August 2019.
+The employer invited the employee to attend a final long term sickness absence meeting, following which she was dismissed for capability.
 The employee appealed.

 Shortly before the appeal meeting the employer received a letter from the employee’s GP explaining that there had been a change in medication, the employee’s condition was much improved and she was able to work.
 At the appeal hearing the employee told the manager that she would return to work on the expiry of her current sick note in six weeks.
 Nevertheless, the manager upheld the decision to dismiss.